SuperAwesomeLTD/sa-unity-sdk/docs/_docs/bumper-page.md

 SABumperPage.overrideName("__CUSTOM_APP_NAME__");
 {% endhighlight %}

-### 2. Bumper customisation - custom logo

-In order to override the logo on the bumper dialog, please use the following code:

-{% highlight java %}
-// customize the logo displayed on the bumper page SABumperPage.overrideLogo(R.drawable.__MY_CUSTOM_LOGO__);
-{% endhighlight %}

 By default the Bumper page will try to use the application name and the AwesomeAds logo and will look like following:

 ![image-title-here]({{ site.baseurl }}/assets/img/IMG_06_BumperPage.png){:class="img-responsive"}